 A new church plant for the southern suburbs of Adelaide.
-Launching in March 2019.
+Launching at 10am on Sunday 24th March, 2019.

 By God’s grace, to make and grow disciples of Jesus in a loving community.